BellerophonMobile/logberry/docs/motivations.md

    decipher what happened.
 Strongly counterbalancing this though is the verbosity entailed.
-Beyond human readability problems, somewhat manageable with tools, there are environments and deployments where log size is an important concern, e.g.  e.g., live reporting or even post-run harvesting over a network with limited bandwidth or frequent reporting.
+Beyond human readability problems, somewhat manageable with tools, there are environments and deployments where log size is an important concern, e.g., remote reporting or post-run harvesting over a limited bandwidth network.

  * Services and applications do have some differences when it comes to logging.
 For example, [Logrus](https://github.com/sirupsen/logrus)